AI Catastrophe

 More granularly, we expect AI development to progress as follows:

-To avoid catastrophe requires first being clear on the risks, which depends crucially on understanding the feasibility of creating godlike AI and its potential capabilities and dangers, as well as why our current research path will lead to it.
+To avoid catastrophe requires first being clear on the risks, which depends crucially on understanding the feasibility of creating godlike AI and its potential capabilities and dangers, as well as why the current research path will lead to it.

 We define AGI as an AI system that can perform any intellectual task that a human can do on a computer.